ietf-wg-privacypass/base-drafts/draft-davidson-pp-architecture.md

 Privacy losses may be encountered if too many redemptions are allowed in a short burst.
-For instance, in the Internet setting, this may allow forwarding or asynchronous verifiers to learn more information from the metadata that the Client may hold (such as first-party cookies for other domains).
+For instance, in the Internet setting, this may allow delegated or asynchronous verifiers to learn more information from the metadata that the Client may hold (such as first-party cookies for other domains).
 Mitigations for this issue are similar to those proposed in
 {{issuers}} for tackling the problem of having large number of issuers.